Larry R. Rogers Jr.

 Recognized for Impressive Case Results

-Since 2018 alone, he has served as lead trial counsel in medical negligence, trucking, and excessive force cases which resulted in awards of over $100 Million, including $38.25 Million, $16 Million, $13.5 Million, $10 Million $6.0 Million, $5.5 Million, $5 Million, $4.6 Million, $4 Million, and $1.2 Million for injured parties and/or their families.
+He also has served as lead trial counsel in medical negligence, trucking, and excessive force cases which resulted in awards of over $100 Million, including $38.25 Million, $16 Million, $13.5 Million, $10 Million $6.0 Million, $5.5 Million, $5 Million, $4.6 Million, $4 Million, and $1.2 Million for injured parties and/or their families, just to name a few.

 Associations & Community Involvement

 In addition to his successful litigation experience, Mr. Rogers gives back as an active member of his profession and community.
 He has served as President of the Cook County Bar Association, the oldest association of African American attorneys in the country, and he remains active, as a regular sponsor of their monthly association meetings and events.
+He is a member of the NAACP, Operation PUSH and supports local churches and philanthropy activities.

 In June, 2020, he was installed as President of the Illinois Trial Lawyers Association, an association of attorneys dedicated to representing injured parties and their families.
 He is only the second African American to hold that office.